NHSDigital/communications-manager-api/CONTRIBUTING.md

 ### Branches

 All changes are created on a short lived branch specifically for that change.
-Once ready, the branch must be merged into the default branch via a Pull Request.
+Once ready, the branch must be merged into the `release` branch via a Pull Request.

 Branch names must follow the format below: